horrorho/InflatableDonkey/README.md

 ### Credits
 [ItsASmallWorld](https://github.com/ItsASmallWorld) - for deciphering key client/ server interactions and assisting with Protobuf definitions.
 Please send him lots of cakes for advancing the project on so quickly.

+Oleksii K - who continues to work tirelessy on the cryptographical side of the project, the most difficult aspect by far.
+I'm baking a cake for him as we speak.
+Wish him luck!

 There have been some contributors who, rather like vampires, prefer the cover of darkness.
 You know who you are and thank you!